 Best for Tweens: Rainbow Loom Crafting Kit

 If your kid hasn’t hit their rainbow loom phase, it’s only a matter of time!
 This crafting phenomenon is just as popular with boys as girls and is used to create dimensional art, from accessories and backpack charms to artwork and toys using tiny colored rubber bands.
 This kit includes more than 600 colored bands and 24 clips to spark their creative juices.
 Plus, you can purchase extra accessories like stickers and clips to further personalize their art.
-With more than 1,500 positive reviews on Amazon, it’s a must for a tween (ages 10-13) who wants to craft with friends and make things they can use and show off.
+Overall, it’s a must for a tween (ages 10-13) who wants to craft with friends and make things they can use and show off.

 07 of 09